Apply for registration as a wholesale unit trust scheme

 Determine your eligibility

-The Commissioner has issued a ruling providing general guidance on issues relating to trust registrations.
+The Commissioner has issued public rulings relating to trust schemes.
+One provides guidance on issues relating to trust registration applications.
 You should review this ruling and the criteria set out in s89S of the Act before seeking registration as a wholesale unit trust scheme.

 In order for a unit trust scheme to be registered as a wholesale unit trust scheme, we must be satisfied that:

 - the scheme was not established for a particular investor

 - the trustee of the scheme, as trustee, holds directly or indirectly an interest in not less than three parcels of land within or outside Victoria, and at least two of those interests each have an unencumbered value of $10 million or more, or